US official in Haiti apologizes for treatment of migrants - NewsBreak

 US official in Haiti apologizes for treatment of migrants

-A top U.S. official on Friday apologized for how Haiti an migrants were treated along the U.S.-Mexico border, saying it’s not how border officials or the Department of Homeland Security behave.
+PORT-AU-PRINCE, Haiti — (AP) — A top U.S. official on Friday apologized for how Haitian migrants were treated along the U.S.-Mexico border, saying it’s not how border officials or the Department of Homeland Security behave.

 The comments from Juan Gonzalez, the U.S. National Security Council’s senior director for the Western Hemisphere, came during a two-day official visit to Haiti to talk with local leaders about migration and other issues.